SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-02-weekend-portfolio-trump-3.md

 - __Bonds:__ Morningstar's bond predictions look to be pretty much in line with Vanguard's.
-- __Safe withdrawal rates vs equity percent:__ You might think that if Morningstar analysts think stocks are having such high returns, they'd recommend more stocks in their retirement portfolios, right?
+- __Safe withdrawal rates vs equity percent:__ You might think that if Morningstar analysts predict stocks would have such high returns, they'd recommend more stocks in their retirement portfolios, right?

   Not so: they figure out the withdrawal rates a portfolio will support, with 90%